TluwaniMS/ES6-Essentials/README.md

 Code that must wait for the producer to deliver the required data to be consumed or perform the defined data manipulations

+A `Promise` is a Javascript object that links producing and consuming code.

 ## 15. Javascript setTimeout

+The `setTimeout()` method allows the calling of a function, after a certain amount of time

 ## 16. Javascript setInterval

+The `setInterval()` allows us to run a function after a set period of time repeatedly.